-- 1. The class teacher, and/or the senior leader, will take all reports of bullying seriously and act swiftly.
-They will speak to the bully, the victim and any bystanders to bring the matter to a resolution. - 2.
-Reports of bullying will be recorded by the class teacher on school monitoring system.
-All Incidents will be monitored Head of Year/Year Coordinator and any other relevant staff members.
+- 1. The class teacher will take all reports of bullying seriously and act swiftly.
+They will speak to the bully, the victim and any bystanders to bring the matter to a resolution without delay.
+This should be as soon as the concern is raised or the next school day if this is not possible. - The teacher will share all reported incidents with a member of the safeguarding team who will ensure the appropriate action is undertaken in dealing with the matter.
+The Designated Safeguarding Lead is Mr Emissah and the Deputy Designated Safeguarding Leads are Mr Edwards, Mr Barr and Miss Kingston. - 2.
+Reports of bullying will be recorded by the class teacher on school monitoring system within 48 hours.
 Relevant details will be included in the Transfer Record to be handed on to the next teacher.
-Instances of bullying that take place at lunch time will be reported to the relevant class teacher immediately.
+Instances of bullying that take place at lunchtime will be reported to the relevant class teacher immediately.
 If this is not possible, a senior leader will be contacted who will then ensure that the class teacher is informed.
-If required, designated lunch time staff will be made aware of recent or ongoing instances of bullying so that the situation can be monitored. - 3.
-Help and support will be given to the victim, for example, by offering strategies for dealing with the situation and by raising self esteem and self confidence. - 4.
+If required, designated lunchtime staff will be made aware of recent or ongoing instances of bullying so that the situation can be monitored. - 3.
+Help and support will be given to the victim, for example, by offering strategies for dealing with the situation and by raising self-esteem and self-confidence. - 4.
 Help and support will also be given to the perpetrator with specific targets to support their development - 5.
 The behaviour of the perpetrator and victim will be monitored and reviewed by the class teacher. - 6.
 We will work with both the parents of the victim and the perpetrator in resolving the bullying behaviour. - 7.
 The application of sanctions and support will depend on the individual circumstances of each incident.
-In serious cases supervised seclusion and fixed term exclusion will be considered. - 8.
+In serious cases, supervised seclusion and fixed term exclusion will be considered. - 8.
 All action will be taken with consideration to the age of the children involved and the level of seriousness of the reported incident.